 - Take prescribed sleeping medicine or pain relievers at the same time each night.
 If pain keeps you awake, see the section called “Pain.”

 - Have someone rub your back or massage your feet before bedtime.

 - Keep sheets clean, neatly tucked in, and as free from wrinkles as possible.

-- Talk with your doctor about relaxation therapy or getting a referral to a hypnotherapist.
+- Talk with your cancer team about relaxation therapy or getting a referral to a hypnotherapist.

 What caregivers can do

-- Help keep the room as quiet and comfortable as possible during sleep.
+- Help keep the room quiet and comfortable during sleep.

 - Offer gentle backrubs or foot massages near bedtime.